 Garlic and Ground Beef.
 Add the garlic and add ground beef.
 Break up the ground beef with a wooden spoon and brown it up for 5 minutes.
 The meat doesn't need to be cooked all the way through.

 Add Tomatoes, Stock and Seasonings.
-Stir in the tomatoes, stock, and seasonings.
-Bring to a boil and reduce the heat to simmer.
+Stir in the tomatoes, beef broth, and seasonings.
+Bring to a boil over high heat, then reduce the heat to simmer.

 Serve the Picadillo.
 Serve over cooked white rice or with warmed corn tortillas with extra peppers, spicy chili flakes and lime juice!
 Don’t forget your favorite hot sauce.